-In 2003, 2 new 50,000 bd ft dry kilns were added that will not only decrease the drying process by three days but substantially increase the production.
+In 2003, two new 50,000 bd ft dry kilns were added that would not only decrease the drying process by three days but substantially increase the production.
 A new moulder was installed for premium and finished grade specialty items.
 Also purchased was a new Peterbilt tractor to haul the 3 new trailers.
 A tarp side trailer was purchased for delivering lumber, a log trailer for hauling in logs and a live bottom trailer used for delivering their own mulch.

-In 2007, The company’s sawmill line starts with an HMC V-2110 debarker.
-From there, logs are sent to an HMC AC40 Board Dog carriage with an IESCO 125 hp carriage drive and a McDonough 6-foot double-cut band mill.
+In 2007, The company’s sawmill line added an HMC V-2110 debarker.
+From the new debarker, logs are sent to an HMC AC40 Board Dog carriage with an IESCO 125 hp carriage drive and a McDonough 6-foot double-cut band mill.
 The company uses a Cardinal 6-inch gangsaw for resawing and a Paul optimized edger for edging.
 Boards are conveyed from the edger by an HMC rollcase to an HMC MDS50 trimmer.
 Finished lumber then goes onto an HMC green chain and the log home timbers are routed to an HMC band resaw.
 Out of the four dry kilns, two are Cathild kilns and two are Irvington-Moore (now USNR) kilns.
 Between all four kilns, the company has a total kiln capacity of 300,000 board feet.
 The planer mill consists of a Yates A2012 six-head planer and an HMC MDS50 drop saw trimmer with a bin sorter.

 Since the start of the economic recession, Johnson Lumber has added four significant pieces of machinery, all of which have helped increase its services and its customer base.
 Each of the machinery pieces added between 2009 and 2011 were strategically chosen to allow the sawmill to expand on existing product lines and offer customers new value-added services.